josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ### A few plot graphics for you

 I wanted to get some charts, these were made with [matplotlib](https://matplotlib.org/).
-The code to generate the plots os very straightforward.
+The code to generate the plots is very straightforward.

 The [simple_plot](empirestaterunup/apps.py) application offers a few plot graphics to help you visualize the data.